I’m Often Asked If Loved Ones Become Spirit Guides

-A question I’m regularly asked is, “Can my loved ones who have died become my Spirit Guides?”
+A question I’m regularly asked is, “Do my loved ones become my Spirit Guides?”

 On the whole, Ancestral Guides watch over the descendants of their lineage.
 Again, these are not Spirit Guides as such.
 However, these kinds of spirits will offer loving protection, mentorship, and assistance when needed.
 In rare cases, they may even attempt to warn someone of imminent harm.

-My mother is often with me.
+My own mother is often with me.
 I see her sometimes just for a second.
-I often feel her close to me.
-And, I can hear her telling me not to worry or reminding me of life lessons she taught me long ago.
+And, I can hear her telling me not to worry or reminding me of life lessons she taught long ago.

-Sometimes a spirit will show up standing close to a person in a reading or spirit circle but are not technically a Spirit Guide.
-They have formed an attachment to that person — either in a past life or in the current lifetime and want to stay close to them.
-Usually these kinds of spirits are not negative attachments but a spirit that just wants to stay close and watch over their friend.
+Sometimes a spirit will appear standing close to a person in a reading or spirit circle but are not technically a Spirit Guide.
+They may have formed an attachment to that person — either in a past life or in the current lifetime.
+Thus, they want to stay close to them.
+Usually, these kinds of spirits are not negative attachments, but a spirit that just wants to watch over their friend.

-If a person prays for a parent, or even a child that has passed, to become their Spirit Guide, this spirit, if they agree, will then become an Ancestral Guide of sorts and will stay close to their loved ones.
-This role will be suspended when the loved one they are guiding also passes into the spirit realm, allowing their loved one to move forward with their own spiritual evolution.
+If a individuals pray for a parent, or even a child that has passed, to become their Spirit Guide, this spirit, if they agree, will then become an Ancestral Guide and will stay close to their loved ones.
+This role will be suspended when the loved one they are guiding eventually passes into the spirit realm.

-Why Loved Ones Do Not Technically Become Our Spirit Guides
+Why Loved Ones Don’t Technically Become Our Spirit Guides

 the best interest of her child.